schl3ck/scripting-app-lib/readme.md

 ## Install

-Download the latest zip file from the release page and import it in the app.
+Download the latest zip file from the [releases page](https://github.com/schl3ck/scripting-app-lib/releases) and import it in the app.

 ## Preview a library module